- Dementia

 What does this study involve?

-- You will have planned visits and phone calls with the local trial team who will ask you questions about your symptoms, behaviours and how you feel while you are taking part in the trial.
+You will have planned visits and phone calls with the local trial team, who will ask you about your symptoms, how you feel and your study treatment.

 How can I take part?